IvoCorrea/API-Polls-typescript/README.md

 # API-Polls-typescript
-A API using WebSockets, Fastify.js and Typescript for a polls voting app
+A API using prisma, postgres, Fastify.js and Typescript for a polls voting app